 Our 2016 Equity Incentive Plan (the "2016 Plan") authorizes us to grant stock options, stock appreciation rights, restricted stock, stock units and other stock-based awards to employees, non-employee directors and certain consultants and advisors.
 There were up to 4,800,000 shares of our common stock initially reserved for issuance pursuant to the 2016 Plan.
 The 2016 Plan provides that the number of shares reserved and available for issuance under the 2016 Plan will automatically increase annually on January 1 of each calendar year, commencing in 2017 and ending on and including January 1, 2026, by an amount equal to the lesser of: (a) 5% of the number of common shares of stock outstanding as of December 31 of the immediately preceding calendar year, or (b) 2,500,000 shares; provided, however, that our Board of Directors may determine that any annual increase be a lesser number.
-In addition, all awards granted under our 2007 Omnibus

-Stock Plan and our 2003 Stock Option Plan that were outstanding when the 2016 Plan became effective and that are forfeited, expire, are cancelled, are settled for cash or otherwise not issued, will become available for issuance under the 2016 Plan.
-Pursuant to the automatic increase feature of the 2016 Plan, 892,318 and 841,686 shares were added as available for issuance thereunder on January 1, 2018 and 2017, respectively.
-Our Board of Directors exercised its prerogative to forego the automatic increase on January 1, 2019.
-As of December 31, 2019, 5,049,412 shares were available for future grant pursuant to the 2016 Plan.
+In addition, all awards granted under our 2007 Omnibus Stock Plan and our 2003 Stock Option Plan that were outstanding when the 2016 Plan became effective and that are forfeited, expire, are cancelled, are settled for cash or otherwise not issued, will become available for issuance under the 2016 Plan.
+Pursuant to the automatic increase feature of the 2016 Plan, 972,591 and 952,697 shares were added as available for issuance thereunder on January 1, 2021 and 2020, respectively.
+As of December 31, 2020, 5,538,891 shares were available for future grant pursuant to the 2016 Plan.